 The texts in this list are curated through my personal interest and recommendations from publishing companies, authors, and publicists.
 Please contact me with upcoming releases.
 Understand that I will only include two texts per publishing company.
-I can be reached at firstname.lastname@example.org.
+Amazon and Bookshop are affiliated links and qualifying sales help to sustain Entropy.
+I can be reached at email@example.com.

 The End of Something by Kate Greenstreet

 “In curating cartography together with lyric, poly-vocality with loneliness, and even the unspeakable with common speech, poet and artist Kate Greenstreet has created a surprising hybrid with The End of Something.
 The intimacy in Greenstreet’s partial narratives and slow admissions contrasts with much of what we consume as Americans, which is fleeting and feigns being “factual.”
 The lines “He wasn’t born blind. / He had witnessed / an accident. // They were boys, / they were vulnerable. / That didn’t make them good,” are as haunting as they are haunted by the reader’s conjecture.
 The omissions of this poem are neither withholding nor do they offer pieces of a solvable puzzle; this text instead reaches for the multitudes within its signs, loads them with context, and then lets the reader democratically construct an experience and emotional response.
 The last of Greenstreet’s four-book series questioning how an artist can show “the inner life,” The End of Something asserts a conclusion without actually pulling its doors completely shut.
 As Rick Meier said of Greenstreet’s previous book, Young Tambling, “This book doesn’t want you to understand it so much as to begin talking back to it”—something that might well be seen as the larger purpose of all Greenstreet’s work.” -from the Ahsahta Press website

 pray me stay eager by Ellen Doré Watson

 100 pages – Alice James Books